-Assistant Chief Wade has been involved in hundreds of Internal Affairs and bureau level investigations alleging employee policy violations and misconduct as well as investigated or oversaw numerous officer use of force investigations, officer involved shooting incidents and deadly force reviews.
+Deputy Chief Wade has been involved in hundreds of Internal Affairs and bureau level investigations alleging employee policy violations and misconduct as well as investigated or oversaw numerous officer use of force investigations, officer involved shooting incidents and deadly force reviews.

-Assistant Chief Wade has a Bachelor's Degree in Law & Justice and Sociology, holds an Executive Certification with the Washington State Criminal Justice Training Commission, completed the Northwest Law Enforcement Command College, and attended the Harvard Kennedy School's Senior Executives in State and Local Government program.
+Deputy Chief Wade has a Bachelor's Degree in Law & Justice and Sociology, holds an Executive Certification with the Washington State Criminal Justice Training Commission, completed the Northwest Law Enforcement Command College, and attended the Harvard Kennedy School's Senior Executives in State and Local Government program.

-Assistant Chief Wade has presented an introduction of Internal Affairs to a large number of officers & supervisors, college students, and to community groups to provide a basic understanding of complaint investigations and processes.
+Deputy Chief Wade has presented an introduction of Internal Affairs to a large number of officers & supervisors, college students, and to community groups to provide a basic understanding of complaint investigations and processes.